Pokito

 Pokito is the brand name of an ultra portable reusable cup that can be collapsed to a few centimetres when not in use and so can be stored easily in a pocket or purse.
 It was invented by the Canadian inventor Andrew Brooks.

 History

-Andrew Brooks got the idea of designing a reusable cup when, in 2006, he saw fe felled forest destined for a paper mill.
+Andrew Brooks got the idea of designing a reusable cup when, in 2006, he saw felled forest destined for a paper mill.
 Around 2012, he came up with the concept of the cup.
 He then worked with engineers and designers to fine-tune his concept, and requested a patent on his invention in 2015.
 The patent was granted in December 2017.
 After two years of product development, it was launched on Kickstarter and raised more than £100,000.

 Name

 Pokito is derived from the Spanish for "a little" - poquito - but is spelled with a "ki" for ease of pronunciation.
 It is also a reference to "pocket" in English, alluding to its ultra portability.